-3. There came a time when Abraham (the Father) was asked to go with his son, to the land of Moriah and there, “the son” would be offered as a burnt offering.
+3. There came a time when Abraham (the Father) was asked to go with his son, to the land of Moriah, and there, “the son” would be offered as a burnt offering.

-So now we have the setting – a child was miraculously conceived in fulfilment of a promise, the terms of which included a blessing for “all families of the earth” and an eternal inheritance of the land of Israel.
+So now we have the setting – a child was miraculously conceived in fulfillment of a promise, the terms of which included a blessing for “all families of the earth” and an eternal inheritance of the land of Israel.
 Before this blessing could be secured unconditionally, Abraham was once again put to the test.
 “Take your son, your only son, whom you love, and go to the region of Moriah and offer him there for a burnt offering on a mountain that I will show you”.

-As far as the location was concerned, many years later, king Solomon began to build the temple of the LORD on Mount Moriah – one of the mountains around Jerusalem.
+As far as the location was concerned, many years later, King Solomon began to build the temple of the LORD on Mount Moriah – one of the mountains around Jerusalem.
 The Burnt Offering (Heb. “olah” = “ascending” offering) In the Law of Moses represented perfection and when offered in sacrifice, complete and perfect dedication to God.

 Was God just being cruel and barbaric here?
 Was He capriciously demanding human sacrifice?
 Or was there something much bigger going on – something that was being orchestrated for the ultimate benefit of thousands of believers in the distant future, when all would become clear and these believers would have a solid basis for believing in God?